 In June 2009, the FASB issued guidance included in ASC 105-10, Generally Accepted Accounting Principles - Overall ("ASC 105-10").
 ASC 105-10 is intended to be the source of GAAP and reporting standards as issued by the FASB.
 Its primary purpose is to improve clarity and use of existing standards by grouping authoritative literature under common topics.
 ASC 105-10 is effective for financial statements issued for interim and annual periods ending after September 15, 2009.
-The Company's financial statements.
+The Company adopted ASC 105-10 effective September 30, 2009.
+The Codification does not change or alter existing GAAP and there was no impact on the Company's financial statements.